 - Determine the value of your data, its shelf life, and how long it will take to migrate to post-quantum cryptography.
 When you know what’s at risk, you’ll know where to start.

 And this is where the PKIaaS PQ comes in!
-Currently in Beta, it’s a cloud-based PKI offering, that can provide customers with composite and pure quantum Certificate Authority hierarchies.
+It’s a cloud-based PKI offering that can provide customers with composite and pure quantum Certificate Authority hierarchies.
 It gives organizations the ability to test multi-certificates or composite certificates with their applications.
 Interested in trying this out for yourself?
-The Beta program is open so reach out to us if you want to join.
+You can sign up for a trial and start getting PQ ready.

 As for NIST, the 4th and final round has now opened up, after which point they’ll announce their final recommendations.